CS420 Operating Systems

 - Demand paging, thrashing, and the mid-term scheduler

-Programming: There will be several small programming assignments in which you make system service calls to the operating system to get a feel for how some of the theoretical concepts of this class work in practice.
-Both Microsoft Windows and UNIX theoretically provide a POSIX API for you to access their services; but since I personally have done very little work with any of the Microsoft operating systems, I can't vouch for their compliance and won't be able to help you if you run into trouble.
-Accordingly, I recommend (not require, merely strongly recommend) that you use our campus UNIX environment for the programming for this course.
-Very little sophistication in UNIX or its user interface (shell) will be required; the web page I pointed you to, above, should really give you access to all you'll need; if you need help, come see me — I get paid to help you (and usually enjoy it, come to that).
-The campus Linux operating system is provided by a Red Hat, whose documentation can be found online and which will be the source of the information needed to complete (and enjoy, I hope) the programming assignments.
-Please read the integrity policy for the programming in this course; you will be held to it whether you've read it or not.
+Programming: There will be several small to medium sized programming assignments in which you make system service calls to the operating system to get a feel for how some of the theoretical concepts of this class work in practice.
+Your programming must be done on the campus UNIX environment; homework submission instructions are here.
+As always, if you need help, come see me — I get paid to help you (and usually enjoy it, come to that).
+The campus Linux operating system is provided by a Red Hat Linux, whose documentation can be found online and which will be the source of the information needed to complete (and enjoy, I hope) the programming assignments.
+Please read the integrity policy for the programming in this course; you will be held accountable for compliance with it whether you've read it or not.

 Grading: There will be a midterm worth 30% and a final worth 40%, both exams closed notes, closed book.
 The remaining 30% will be equally apportioned among the 4 or 5 programming assignments.
 I grade on the curve, so difficult exams should not per se be cause for panic.
 At the end of the semester, the upper half of the class gets A's and B's, lower half gets C's and below.
 I do not feel obligated to gives D's or F's to match the A's, but I don't hesitate to do so for performance significantly below the rest of the class.
 Note: Regardless of overall curve, you can't get an A in this class without having successfully completed all the programming assignments.